Economics PhD

 Overview

-- equip you with the skills necessary to succeed in a knowledge-intensive economy
+- give you the skills needed to become a confident researcher and succeed in a knowledge-intensive economy

 We are a research-intensive and generalist economics subject group.
-Our members have specialisation in all three foundational areas of economics.
+Our members have specialisations in all three foundational areas of economics.
 We use both theoretical and applied methods, including:

 - microeconomics